mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 is possible for Docker *containers*.

 Docker instantiates containers from *images*.
 Image definitions are stored in plaintext *Dockerfiles*.
-Dockerfile is a recpie that describe steps required to build a minimal filesystem required to run the desired application.
+Dockerfile is a recipe that describe steps required to build a minimal filesystem required to run the desired application.
 An online service, called DockerHub [], can be used to publish and share Docker images.